baniotis/webnlg_plus_plus_dataset/README.md

 This combination of automated assistance and human oversight ensures both scalability and accuracy in updating entity URIs and ontology predicates.

 To validate the usefulness of the new benchmark, **three LLMs** and **three pretrained transformer-based encoder-only models** were evaluated on the updated dataset.
-Results show that LLMs outperform encoder-only models, even under **zero-shot prompting**, while the overall scores on the updated dataset are improved compared to the original WebNLG⁺ test set.
+Results show that LLMs outperform encoder-only models, even under **zero-shot prompting**, while the LLM scores on the updated dataset are improved compared to the original WebNLG⁺ test set.
 This highlights the importance of keeping benchmarks synchronized with evolving knowledge bases to ensure **fair and realistic model comparisons**.

 By improving the alignment between dataset content and current language modeling capabilities, **WebNLG⁺⁺** offers the research community a more **reliable and relevant benchmark** for the evaluation and comparison of LLM-based approaches in knowledge extraction and generation.